EliahKagan/Dijkstra/README.md

 - Compared to a [binary heap](#binary-heap), the Fibonacci heap has better asymptotic runtime.
-But the binary minheap is a much simpler data structure that, even though it is conceptually a tree, can (and in practice always is) implemented as a flat array.
+But the binary minheap is a much simpler data structure that, even though it is conceptually a tree, can be (and in practice always is) implemented as a flat array.
 So its constants are smaller and it tends to perform better than a Fibonacci heap except for large dense graphs.
 - The Fibonacci heap&rsquo;s runtime [is matched by](https://en.wikipedia.org/wiki/Heap_(data_structure)#Comparison_of_theoretic_bounds_for_variants)